-Brian Blair is not only one half of the tag team The Killer Bees and current president of The Cauliflower Alley Club, but he is also one tough S.O.B.
-Here, he details the time he got into a brutal bar fight with Matt Borne, who was later known in the WWF as Doink The Clown.
+Not only was Brian Blair one-half of the tag team, The Killer Bees, and current president of The Cauliflower Alley Club, but he is also one tough SOB.
+Here, he details the time he got into a brutal bar fight with Matt Borne, a.k.a.
+Doink the Clown.

 I had the privilege to talk with Brian Blair for the Genius Cast with Lanny Poffo podcast.
-In our candid conversation, Brian opened up about a host of topics including the time he got into a bar fight with Matt Borne.
+In our candid conversation, Brian opened up about a host of topics, including the time he got into a bar fight with Matt Borne (Doink the Clown).

 It all started over a misunderstanding at the bar where Matt Borne accused Brian Blair of hitting on his girlfriend.